paulvanleest/retrocoin/README.md

 # retrocoin
-Use NFC-tags as "real coins" to start arcade games in a tabletop
+Use NFC-tags as "real coins" to start arcade games in a self-made tabletop.

+Please let me know if you use any of my code or what project you are starting.
+It's always nice to hear when this is usefull for anyone else.

 ########## SOFTWARE PART ###########
 1.  install ubuntu
-    Lots of guides to do this, not part of this readme Another distro can be used, but that is not part of this readme.
-Figure it out/create a fork/whatever
+    Lots of guides to do this, not part of this readme.
+    Another distro can be used, but that is not part of this readme.
+Figure it out/create a fork/whatever.

-2. Make sure your NFC reader works (this can be a whole chapter on it s own), see reader-install/README.md for (unfinished) documentation
+2. Make sure your NFC reader works.
+    This can be a whole chapter on its own.
+    See reader-install/README.md for (unfinished) documentation

 3.  install and configure fbneo (in /opt)
     FBNeo requires libsdl2-2.0-0, libsdl2-dev, libsdl2-image-2.0-0, libsdl2-image-dev, build-essential, perl and nasm, so go to a terminal and enter: